Does HMRC Automatically Refund A Claim When You Have Overpaid Tax In The UK?

 How Quickly Does HMRC Repay Overpaid Tax?

-HMRC usually processes tax rebate claims within 12 weeks.
+HMRC usually processes tax rebate claims for overpaid returns within 12 weeks.
 Your cheque will then take about two weeks to arrive.
-At busier times of the year, like the self-assessment tax return deadline on 31st January, the wait maybe longer.
+At busier times of the year, like the self assessment tax return deadline on 31st January, the wait maybe longer.

 If you are told you’re due a tax refund in your P800, the time frames are different depending on how you’re going to receive the money.